-For the AGM held in FY2020, all the directors of the Company (including the Chairman, executive director and chairman of the board committees) were attended via "live" audio-visual webcast.
+For the FY2021 Annual General Meeting ("AGM"), all the directors of the Company (including the Chairman, executive director and chairman of the board committees) will attend the meeting via "live" audio-visual webcast.
 The Company's external auditors, Moore Stephens, will be present during the AGM to address shareholders' queries about the conduct of audit and the preparation and content of the auditors' report.

 The Company prepares minutes of general meetings and include where necessary, substantial and relevant queries or comments from the shareholders relating to the agenda of the meeting and the responses from the Board and the Management.
-The minutes would be available to the shareholders upon their request.
-The Company will publish minutes of AGM FY2020 on its corporate website as soon as practicable.
+The minutes will be available to the shareholders upon their request.
+The Company will publish minutes of FY2021 AGM on its corporate website as soon as practicable.